 We understand many of our families are experiencing heightened concerns regarding out-of-town travel for their children, and we want to reassure them that we are taking this special precaution to safeguard the health and safety of our students, employees, and community.
 Please be assured we will continue to work closely with city and county health officials to help minimize the spread of germs and illnesses in general.

-Although Ysleta ISD is no longer offering COVID-19 testing at Central Office for the general public, The District is now offering COVID-19 testing to all of its employees, their household members, and district contractors by appointment only.
+Although Ysleta ISD is no longer offering COVID-19 testing at Central Office for the general public, The District is offering COVID-19 testing to all of its employees and their household members as well as district contractors and their household members.

-Testing takes place from 7:30 to 11:30 a.m.
-Monday through Thursday at Central Office, 9600 Sims Drive (testing is conducted inside the building behind the Employee Wellness Clinic).
+Testing takes place from 7:30 a.m. to 12:30 p.m., Monday through Thursday at Central Office, 9600 Sims Drive (testing is conducted inside the building, on the first floor, in the Franklin Room).

 Most current information from the Superintendent of Schools Dr. Xavier De La Torre.